-Henry Timms is executive director of 92nd Street Y, the world-class, 21st-century cultural and community center; more than 300,000 people visit 92Y annually, and millions more participate in 92Y’s digital and online initiatives.
-Under Henry’s leadership, 92Y is re-imagining the role of the traditional community center, using innovative programming and new technology to create community both locally and globally.
-As executive director, Henry oversees the organization’s 40+ businesses, including critically-acclaimed performing and visual arts programs; a world-renowned series of talks and readings; a huge range of family and wellness programming; professional development opportunities; and more.
+Henry Timms is executive director of 92nd Street Y, the renowned cultural and community center.
+More than 300,000 people visit 92Y annually, and millions more participate in 92Y’s digital and online initiatives.
+Under Henry’s leadership, 92Y is re-imagining the role of the traditional community center, using innovative programming and new technology both locally and globally.
+Henry oversees the organization’s 40+ businesses, including critically-acclaimed performing and visual arts programs; a world-renowned series of talks and readings; a huge range of family and wellness programming; professional development opportunities; and more.

-In 2012, Henry rallied the resources of 92Y and the power of partners like the United Nations Foundation to found #GivingTuesday, which engaged more than 10,000 partners in a global day of giving that was honored with a Cannes Lion at the International Festival of Creativity; a PRWeek Global Award for Nonprofit Campaign of the Year; and the inaugural UJA-Federation Riklis Prize in Agency Entrepreneurship.
-Henry also led the team that created the first annual Social Good Summit at 92Y in 2010, which led to a MOOC (massive open online course) called “How to Change the World,” offered with Wesleyan University; 51,000 students participated.
+In 2012, Henry founded #GivingTuesday, which engages more than 10,000 partners in a global day of giving that was honored with a Cannes Lion at the International Festival of Creativity; the PRWeek Global Award for Nonprofit Campaign of the Year; and the inaugural UJA-Federation Riklis Prize in Agency Entrepreneurship.
+Henry also co-founded the annual Social Good Summit, which pioneered a new, inclusive summit model that opened up the critical discussions held during UN week to a much wider audience and led to concurrent gatherings around the world.
+As an extension of the Social Good Summit, Henry led the team that developed a MOOC (massive open online course) called “How to Change the World,” offered with Wesleyan University; 51,000 students participated in its first year.

-Since his arrival at 92Y in 2008, Henry has inspired the organization to develop a range of other groundbreaking initiatives and partnerships, including Campaign for the American Conversation with Harvard and Stanford universities, and with NYCEDC, the NYC Venture Fellows and NYC Fashion Fellows.
+Henry has inspired the organization to develop a range of other groundbreaking initiatives and partnerships, including the Campaign for the American Conversation with Harvard and Stanford universities, and with NYCEDC, the NYC Venture Fellows and NYC Fashion Fellows.

-Henry is a finalist for the 2014 American Express NGen Leadership Award and a practitioner in Residence at the Stanford Center on Philanthropy and Civil Society (Stanford PACS).
-He is a member of the selection committee for the 2015 CECP Excellence Awards and a U.S. Trustee and Fellow of the Royal Society for the Arts (RSA), where he is also chair of the nominating committee for the RSA’s Benjamin Franklin Medal
+Henry is a practitioner in residence at the Stanford Center on Philanthropy and Civil Society (Stanford PACS) and a member of the World Economic Forum’s Network of Global Agenda Councils.
+In 2014, Henry was named the NonProfit Times Influencer of the Year.
+He is a member of several philanthropic committees, including the selection committee for the 2015 CECP Excellence Awards and the Lipman Prize Committee at the Wharton School of the University of Pennsylvania.
+Henry serves on the board of the Nightingale-Bamford School in New York.
+He is also a fellow of the Royal Society for the Arts (RSA), where he is chair of the nominating committee for the RSA’s Benjamin Franklin Medal.

 He is a dual citizen of the U.S. and the U.K., and lives in New York City with his wife and two young children.